gabrielcurrie/apt-group-attribution/README.md

 ### Turla

-Also known as Snake and Uroburos.
+_Also known as: Snake and Uroburos._

 | Attributing Organisation | Attribution | Date | Source |
 | ------------- | ------------- | ------------- | ------------- |